Image from Canva

-Here’s a rundown of staging basics, and its effect on how buyers respond to a home.
+Here’s a rundown of staging basics and their effect on how buyers respond to a home.

-Simply put, staging is preparing and showcasing a property for sale.
-It’s a sophisticated practice that makes a home more marketable by using knowledge of real estate, home renovations, and creative design to attract a buyer.
-Unlike decorating, the goal of staging is to make a home appeal to the popular tastes of buyers, not the seller.
+Home staging is preparing and showcasing a property for sale.
+It’s a sophisticated practice that makes a home more marketable by using real estate knowledge, home renovations, and creative design to attract buyers.
+Unlike decorating, the goal of staging is to make the house appeal to the popular tastes of buyers, not the seller.

 Staging typically involves the following:

 - Decluttering: Purging or storing excess furniture, accessories, and everyday items to make the home look spacious.

 - Depersonalizing: Removing distinct signs of the seller’s decorating preferences and lifestyle so the buyer can imagine themselves living there.

 - Updating: Making sure a home’s colors and finishes reflect current home decorating trends and aren’t immediately associated with a specific decade.